compute property/local command

 If the inputs are pair attributes, the local data is generated by looping over the pairwise neighbor list.
 Info about an individual pairwise interaction will only be included if both atoms in the pair are in the specified compute group.
 For natom1 and natom2, all atom pairs in the neighbor list are considered (out to the neighbor cutoff = force cutoff + neighbor skin).
 For patom1 and patom2, the distance between the atoms must be less than the force cutoff distance for that pair to be included, as defined by the pair_style and pair_coeff commands.

 The optional cutoff keyword determines how the force cutoff distance for an interaction is determined for the patom1 and patom2 attributes.
 For the default setting of type, the pairwise cutoff defined by the pair_style command for the types of the two atoms is used.
 For the radius setting, the sum of the radii of the two particles is used as a cutoff.
 For example, this is appropriate for granular particles which only interact when they are overlapping, as computed by granular pair styles.
+Note that if a granular model defines atom types such that all particles of a specific type are monodisperse (same diameter), then the two settings are effectively identical.

 If the inputs are bond, angle, etc attributes, the local data is generated by looping over all the atoms owned on a processor and extracting bond, angle, etc info.
 For bonds, info about an individual bond will only be included if both atoms in the bond are in the specified compute group.
 Likewise for angles, dihedrals, etc.